 Advanced meters pose little to no risk to your privacy and security.
 Usage data transmitted across the network is encrypted using industry standard processes and technologies.
 Private customer data is not transmitted to or from the meter.

 Utilities adheres to strict policies by following local, state and federal laws that regulate the use of data for business functions like billing and customer service.
 The City implemented a Cyber Security Plan and is audited by the federal government to ensure all necessary precautions have been implemented.

 - What level of Radio Frequency (RF) transmission do the meters emit?

-All smart meters meet the federal standard for safety set by the Federal Communications Commission.
+All advanced meters meet the federal standard for safety set by the Federal Communications Commission.
 They operate at levels much lower than the maximum permissible exposure limits for RF and communicate back to the utility via spread spectrum RF between 902-928 MHz.
 Meters also have a ZigBee radio installed to communicate to customer-owned equipment that operates in the 2.4 GHz frequency band similar to Bluetooth and Wi-Fi.
 RF waves are used in many common devices, including cell phones, microwaves, wireless routers and even baby monitors.
-Studies show smart meters transmit lower levels of RF than many of these devices, and typically, in short bursts throughout the day.
+Studies show advanced meters transmit lower levels of RF than many of these devices, and typically, in short bursts throughout the day.

-Additionally, the City made arrangements with Dr. Bruce Cooper of the Health District of Northern Larimer County to conduct an independent assessment of available research on the health-related risks from smart meters.
+Additionally, the City made arrangements with Dr. Bruce Cooper of the Health District of Northern Larimer County to conduct an independent assessment of available research on the health-related risks from advanced meters.
 Dr. Cooper provided a summary of his findings in the Review of Health Effects Related to Smart Meters (PDF 43KB) and responded to questions at the July 12, 2011, City Council Work Session.